Internationalization Grants

 • Internationalization Grants do not fund any compensation including faculty renumeration, consulting fees, or course buy-outs.

-Priority Funding: Proposals which involve DU’s strategic partners (such as joint conference presentation) receive priority in funding.
+Priority Funding: Proposals which involve DU’s key partnerships (such as joint conference presentation) receive priority in funding.
 Funding will not be awarded for conference attendance.

 Global Initiatives Grants (fixed deadlines)